 Arrange for your local fruit and veg shop to make up a basket with a selection of fruit.
 Ask your child to draw a little card with some fruit on it and put a Happy Munching message on it.

 “They make them up to the price you can afford and it’s also a healthy option!”

-The ultimate high-tech but useful accessory, these gloves will allow teacher to use their smartphone outside (check with your child if they have a smartphone before you purchase!).
+An incredibly useful accessory, these gloves will allow teacher to use their smartphone outside.

 #9.
 Club Together For a Gift

 At Christmas time, charity gifts can be popular, for example Oxfam / Trocaire / Unicef / World Vision Ireland gifts.

 You May Also Enjoy 100 Christmas Gift Ideas